Ever tried completing a task without reading a single line of text? You probably won't get far.

 All the while, we use subvocalization: that's when you read "aloud" inside your own head.
 Research suggests that this is important for deep comprehension, but it may slow you down when reading less important text.

-Speed reading involves a set of techniques that minimize the amount of time wasted through the habits mentioned above.
+Speed reading involves a set of techniques that minimize the amount of time wasted by engaging in bad reading habits.

-Some pretty big names have promoted speed reading over the years, and experienced speed readers claim to be able to read at 1,500 WPM and above.
+Some big names have promoted speed reading over the years, and experienced speed readers claim to be able to read at a 1,500+ WPM rate.
 That's 6 times faster than the average reader!

 Scientists are highly skeptical about such claims.
 But even so, many people say they have benefitted from learning speed reading techniques.